 Implants come in a variety of shapes and sizes.
 The diameters and lengths can differ to accommodate the different locations along the upper and lower jaw.
 There are two and one stage implants.

 The healing cap (abutment) is attached immediately after the implant is surgically placed with a one stage implant.
 With a two stage implant, the abutment is placed during a second procedure (about three to six months later).
 The number of dental implants required will depend on the type of dental restoration being attached.

 The abutment is the connecting element that attaches the dental restoration to the dental implant.
 Healing abutments (used in one stage implants) will help the gum tissues heal properly around the implant site.

 Once the implant is fully fused with the surrounding bone, the healing abutment is then replaced with a permanent abutment.
 With a two stage implant, the incision is closed up after the implants are placed.
 Once the implant is fully fused with the surrounding bone, the site is opened back up and the permanent abutment is placed.

 The Dental Restoration

-To learn more about the parts that make up an implant secured dental restoration, contact Charlotte Center for Complete Dentistry in Charlotte, NC today for a consultation with Dr. Moore.
-Schedule an appointment by contacting our office at (704) 275-5323 or use our online appointment request form.
+To learn more about the parts that make up an implant secured dental restoration, contact your dentist in Charlotte, NC at Charlotte Center for Complete Dentistry today for a consultation with Dr. Moore.
+Schedule an appointment by contacting our office at (704) 761-7870 or use our online appointment request form.